+Organisations actively employing more women reap many rewards.
+Such benefits include giving business access to the best available talent, from lower-skilled levels to executive roles.
 There is also evidence that appointing women onto teams and boards can increase productivity, innovation and creativity.

 Other rewards of bringing greater gender diversity to a workforce include the strengthening of team dynamics, optimising the decision-making process and creating a better working environment.

-Being contented with their employer, staff are less likely to seek employment elsewhere, subsequently increasing retention and reducing staff turnover rates.
+Contented staff are less likely to seek employment elsewhere, subsequently increasing retention and reducing staff turnover rates.

 Overall, greater diversity within an organisation’s personnel creates effective teams, which ultimately leads to better business.

-One such figure is Frances Elizabeth “Betty” Holberton, creator of the first multi-purpose computer.
+One such figure is Frances Elizabeth “Betty” Holberton, creator of the first multipurpose computer.